progressEdd/dev-onboarding/dev-workflows/intro-to-git.md

 # Introduction to git
+Chatgpt 4o helped write the overview, why use git, and glossary.
+If there are any terms or instructions that aren't clear or need additional explanations, feel free to copy the section and start a chat with a llm.
+As always, validate the suggestions using the internet or your seniors.

+## Overview
+Git is a powerful version control system that allows developers to track changes in their code and collaborate with others.
+It helps manage the evolution of projects, providing a history of changes, facilitating teamwork, and enabling efficient handling of different versions of a project.

+## Why Use Git?
+Imagine working on a project where you need to track every change, collaborate with multiple people, and ensure nothing gets lost.
+Git helps you by:

+-   Keeping a detailed history of changes.
+-   Allowing multiple people to work on the same project without conflicts.
+-   Providing tools to revert to previous versions if something goes wrong.

 ## Background
 Git is a version control system used in software development environments and organizations.
 Version control software aims to keep track of changes in code and other files while collaborating within a development team.
 Websites such as [GitHub](https://github.com/) and [Gitlab](https://about.gitlab.com/) host and maintain code repos.

 ## Common workflow
+Before running any of the commands within this workflow, please ensure that git is installed.
+Follow the instructions on [git textbook](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 1. Clone an existing repo
     - I recommend using the vscodium/code terminal to clone repos as the terminal history is stored within your workspace.
 You can use the following command in any terminal within a folder you wish to store the repo within, just make sure to navigate to the desired directory.
         ```